-The publisher client reads rows from the SAS data set, converts them into ESP events with opcode = upsert, and injects event blocks into a source window of an SAS Event Stream Processing Engine.
+The publisher client reads rows from the SAS data set, converts them into ESP events with opcode = upsert, and injects event blocks into a source window of an engine.
 If you configure a publisher client with multiple ESP URLs, each generated event block is injected into multiple ESP source windows.
 Each source window must have the same schema.